Stationary black diholes: The 5-parameter asymptotically flat EMR solution in -representation

 \section{The 5-parameter asymptotically flat EMR solution\\ in $\s$-representation}

 A key result of the paper \cite{CLL} is its expressions (14) for the axis data $e(z)$ and $f(z)$ allowing one to construct in a straightforward manner the corresponding entire metric with the aid of the general formulas of the extended $N$-soliton solution \cite{RMM} (we also refer the interested reader to Appendix of Ref.~\cite{SRo} for a complete set of algebraic relations involved in the construction procedure of the $N=2$ case).
-However, an explanation the authors of \cite{CLL} give to the origin of those expressions -- the solution (11) of a complicated system of algebraic equations for certain metric functions -- is in fact misleading, and below we will give a veritable simple derivation of their data~(14) with one additional arbitrary real parameter representing a magnetic dipole moment.
+However, an explanation the authors of \cite{CLL} give to the origin of those expressions -- the solution (11) of a complicated system of algebraic equations for certain metric functions -- raises in turn the question of how these formulas~(11) were obtained, and below we will give a simple derivation of their data~(14) with one additional arbitrary real parameter representing a magnetic dipole moment.

 As a starting point of the derivation procedure we take the following axis data obtained in the paper~\cite{EMR1} for an equatorially antisymmetric spacetime \cite{EMR2} with both electric and magnetic dipole moments: \be e(z)=\frac{z^2-b_1z+b_2}{z^2+b_1z+b_2}, \quad f(z)=\frac{c_2}{z^2+b_1z+b_2}, \ee where $b_1$, $b_2$ and $c_2$ are arbitrary complex constants.
 Mention that this data rewritten in an equivalent representation was used in the paper \cite{EMR1} for constructing the corresponding Ernst potentials \cite{Ern} $\E$ and $\Phi$ of a 6-parameter EMR solution.
 If nevertheless one opts to work directly with the above (\ref{ad6}), then the asymptotic flatness of the solution implies immediately that $b_1$ is a real constant related to the total mass $2M$ of the binary configuration as $b_1=2M$.
 Choosing then the constant $c_2$ in the form $c_2=2(q+ib)$, the real parameters $q$ and $b$ being associated, respectively, with the electric and magnetic dipole moments, and also formally setting $b_2=c-i\delta$, we arrive at the 5-parameter axis data \be e(z)=\frac{e_-}{e_+}, \quad f(z)=\frac{2(q+ib)}{e_+}, \quad e_\mp=z^2\mp 2Mz+c-i\delta, \ee in which the real constants $c$ and $\delta$ should yet be related to some physical or geometrical characteristics.